-A record first released in 1956 (Lexington label) which enjoyed several later pressing runs, at least one evidenced here on later W63rd labels (with “R” = 1961-2) and another in the New York label period (1962-6).
+A record first released in 1956 (Lexington label) which enjoyed several later pressing runs, at least one evidenced here on later W63rd labels (W63rd label with INC. and ® = 1961-2) and another in the New York label period (1962-6).
 It is “an original Blue Note”, just not the original first pressing Blue Note.

 2. BLP 1503 – NY and Lexington, ear, RVG, DG on side 2, 181gm vinyl

 Here is a mismatch! – 1956/7 label (Lexington) and a NY label (1962-6).
 The bad news: it’s not a Lexington; the good news, it’s probably an early NY, at the 1962-end rather than the 1966-end, as they were still cannibalising stocks of the older label.
 The relatively heavy vinyl tends to confirm early NY provenance.
 To clinch it, all it needs is an undated (early) corporate inner sleeve.
 (The inner sleeve is often the best indicator of when pressed, between 1962 and 1966))